NotYourRootUser/diploma-dev/README.md

 Even with the laptop issues during Week 3, I stayed consistent with the live classes and came out with a better understanding of how my system works.
 Each week feels like measurable progress, and I’m starting to genuinely enjoy solving problems with code.

+### Weeks 4–8 Reflection
+Over the past few weeks I moved deeper into JavaScript and React.
+I built components, routed pages, worked with props/state, and debugged async fetch behaviour.
+The move to my nana’s house and laptop issues made things harder, but I kept up with classes and managed to build working features like dynamic search and project submission flows.

+I realised debugging is where I learn the most, especially seeing teacher vs assistant approaches.
+It mattered because instead of copying code, I’m starting to understand why things break and how they connect.

+I feel more confident reading error outputs and scaffolding components from scratch.
+React started to shift from “magic” to “data flow,” and JavaScript started to feel logical instead of intimidating.

+Next week I will push myself to build small components without copying examples, and ask more questions in live classes instead of waiting.